4 August 2023

 If you do not have this knowledge, take Introduction to Inferential Statistics or Applied Regression Analysis.

-We will use JAGS (or BUGS) and Stan through R. We would therefore prefer you to have basic knowledge of R, though it is not absolutely necessary.
+This course will use JAGS (or BUGS) and Stan through R. Therefore it is prefered that you to have basic knowledge of R, though it is not absolutely necessary.
 If you are completely new to R, consider taking Introduction to R.

 Knowledge of maximum likelihood estimation (MLE) is an asset but not a prerequisite.

-To get the most out of this course, you will need to complete the required in-depth readings for each day, and skim at least one of the recommended readings, if listed.
+To maximise your learning, ensure you complete the required readings thoroughly each day and skim through at least one of the recommended readings, if available.

 Key topics covered